The History and Aims of the Society

 The Society was formed in 1884 originally as the Stoke Poges and Wexham Cottage Horticultural Society.
 Fulmer village was invited to join in 1885, and in 1923 the name was changed to The Stoke Poges, Wexham and Fulmer Horticultural and Poultry Society.
 The name poultry was removed in 1932 when the Poultry sections were dropped from the Annual Show and the current title was then adopted.

-We are a friendly and active society with approaching 280 enthusiastic members.
+We are a friendly and active society with some 300 enthusiastic members.
 It provides an opportunity for gardeners in the three villages of Stoke Poges, Wexham and Fulmer and surrounding areas, to meet and learn from each other and from speakers at our evening lectures.

 Annual Shows for flowers, fruit and vegetables, art and craft, cookery, and photography, are held in the grounds of Stoke Poges School and have been held each year, except during the two world wars.
 Earlier venues included Stoke Place House, Stoke Green Cricket Club and the grounds formerly owned by the Cement and Concrete Association at Wexham Springs and Fulmer Grange.